Meet The Farrells

-It is so much easier to teach when the resources used capture your students' attention and ignite their love of learning.
+It is so much easier to teach significant subjects when the resources used capture your students' attention and ignite their love of learning.

 Our resources have been endorsed by some of our favorite Christian authors:

-Nancy Pearcey, Linda Hobar, Cathy Duffy, Heidi St. John, Christy Jordan, Israel Wayne, Gena Suarez, Michael Phillips, James Stobaugh, Terri Johnson, Sharon Watson, Hal & Melanie Young, and more!
+Nancy Pearcey, Linda Hobar, Israel Wayne, Michael Phillips, Hal & Melanie Young, Heidi St. John, and more!

 ABOUT STACY FARRELL

-Stacy has spoken at a variety of homeschool conferences.
-She has published articles in leading Christian and homeschool magazines.
-Prior to homeschooling, she wrote a broad range of material for corporate, Christian, and and non-profit clients.
+As a freelancer, she wrote a broad range of materials for corporate, Christian, and and non-profit clients.
 She also managed a law firm that specialized in civil rights litigation and constitutional law.
-Today, she loves to help empower students to recover territory lost by “fuzzy thinking” and low expectations.

-Although Stacy loves to write, speak, and teach, she considers her role as wife to Roger and mother to two precious sons to be her greatest work and privilege.
+Stacy speaks at homeschool conferences.
+She publishes articles in leading Christian and homeschool magazines.
+She loves to write, speak, and teach— but considers her role as wife to Roger and mother to two precious sons to be her greatest privilege and work.